edgexfoundry/edgex-docs/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
 Please check if your PR fulfills the following requirements:

-- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Changes have been rendered and validated locally using mkdocs-material (see edgex-docs README)
 - [ ] Docs have been added / updated (for bug fixes / features)

-**If your build fails** due to your commit message not passing the build checks, please review the guidelines here: https://github.com/edgexfoundry/edgex-examples/blob/master/.github/CONTRIBUTING.md.
+**If your build fails** due to your commit message not passing the build checks, please review the guidelines here: https://github.com/edgexfoundry/edgex-docs/blob/master/.github/CONTRIBUTING.md.

 ## What is the current behavior?
 <!-- Please describe the current behavior and link to a relevant issue. -->